A

 During the autumn season, the months of September, October, and November are one of the best times for trekking in this region.
 The clear weather brings great visibility of the endless mountain ranges and lush green forest with warm temperatures.
 The nights are clear and are a perfect opportunity for stargazing.

-The spring season of March, April, and May is also the best time to visit the Annapurna Region, the end of the winter season brings a change in the region, varieties of colorful blooming trees of the sub-alpine forest, high green pasture lands covered with wildflowers, mild temperatures, and clear weather.
+The spring season of March, April, and May is also the best time to visit the Kanchenjunga Region, the end of the winter season brings a change in the region, varieties of colorful blooming trees of the sub-alpine forest, high green pasture lands covered with wildflowers, mild temperatures, and clear weather.
 In this season you will witness herds of sheep and yaks grazing in the green high lands.

 Monsoon season is not favorable as the weather gets harsh and it’s hard to get around the country, with frequent rainstorms and landslides.
 So, monsoon season is mostly avoided by trekkers.